MicrosoftDocs/azure-docs/articles/container-apps/troubleshooting.md

 1. Ensure that you provide the correct DAPR_APP_PORT value to Dapr in the Dapr configuration.

-   - If you are using Azure Container Apps, specify the app port in Bicep:
+   - If you're using Azure Container Apps, specify the app port in Bicep:

       ```bash
       DaprConfig: {